Soda-xyz/slowfall/README_ENV.md

 values (examples) in App Service application settings or your container orchestration environment.

 Important: this project uses Azure Key Vault Keys for signing and a Managed Identity on the backend App Service to access Key Vault.
-CI (deployment) uses a service principal stored in GitHub Secrets to run `az` commands.
+CI (deployment) uses GitHub Actions with OIDC-based federated credentials to perform `az` commands.

 Required production environment variables (exact names and examples)